Four Necessary Steps to Take Before A Website Redesign

 What Needs to be Different?

-Without clearly stated goals, it’s possible your website would undergo a refresh, not a redesign.
+Without clearly stated goals, you risk your website undergoing a refresh, not a redesign.
 A refresh is the same website structure with updated fonts, images, and minimal UX changes.
-While that can be a helpful step every few years, it may not solve some of the underlying problems you’ve highlighted.
+While that can be a helpful step every few years, it may not solve all of the underlying problems you’ve highlighted.

 From tone and color scheme to content strategy and UX modernization, it’s important to be as specific as possible.
 Selecting potential colors, images and even content goes a long way in communicating your ideas and brand.